alts/karel/README.md

 </details>

-### Langton
+### Langton's ant

-This makes Karel a [Langton's ant](https://en.wikipedia.org/wiki/Langton%27s_ant), using a single beeper to mark a tile as "Black" or picks it up to make it "White".
+The program `langton.py` (also below) makes Karel a [Langton's ant](https://en.wikipedia.org/wiki/Langton%27s_ant), using a single beeper to mark a tile as "Black" and Karel can pick it up to make it "White".

 ![](images/langtons_ant.gif)